gammasoft71/xtd/docs/writing_applications.md

 # Writing application

+This tutorial describe the basic steps that you must complete to create and run a Windows Forms application from the command line.

-## In This Section
+## In this section

 * [Create comsole applicaiton](#createconsole-application)
 * [Create Windows Form application](#create-windows-form-application)
 * [Create unittests application](#create-unittests)

-This tutorial describe the basic steps that you must complete to create and run a Windows Forms application from the command line.

 ## Create console application